Study to Assess Adverse Events and Change in Disease Activity of Oral Cariprazine Capsules in Adult Participants With Schizophrenia (509 JPN Schz)

 Cariprazine (VRAYLAR) is an approved drug for the treatment of schizophrenia in the United States.
 In the first 6-week period, participants are placed in 1 of 2 groups, called treatment arms.
 Each group receives a different treatment.
 There is a 1 in 2 chance that participants will be assigned to placebo.
 In the next 18-week period, participants will have the option to receive 1 of 3 doses of cariprazine.
 Approximately 250 adult participants, 18-65 years of age with schizophrenia will be enrolled in approximately 55 sites across Taiwan and Japan.

-Participants will receive oral capsules of cariprazine or placebo for 6 weeks.
-Upon completion of 6-week treatment period, participants will be eligible to receive oral capsules of cariprazine for additional 18 weeks.
-The safety follow up period will follow after for an additional 8 weeks.
+Participants will receive oral capsules of Cariprazine or placebo for the 6-week Double-blind Period (DBP).
+Upon completion of 6-week DBP, participants will be eligible to receive oral capsules of Cariprazine for additional 18 weeks in the Blinded Extension Period (BEP), followed by an 8-week safety follow-up period.

 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at a hospital or clinic.
 The effect of the treatment will be checked by medical assessments, blood tests, checking for side effects and completing questionnaires.